-The disadvantage to this structure include a lack of cohesive strategy, duplicative work, the feeling of being stretched thin, and varying levels of support and disconnect from the overall business goals.
+The disadvantages to this structure may include a lack of cohesive strategy, duplicative work, the feeling of being stretched thin, and varying levels of support and disconnect from the overall business goals.

 These growing pains have solutions such as hybrid approaches, outsourcing and increasing headcount; and oftentimes some of these solutions will be necessary.
 But with a tight budget and a need for quick operational efficiencies with what an organization has, a Center of Excellence (COE) may be the perfect fit.